Tails & Cocktails

 Andean bears are the only surviving species of bear native to South America, and the last remaining of the short-faced bears in the world.

-The current giraffe population is estimated to be fewer than 120,000 animals.
+The current giraffe population is estimated to be around 117,000 animals.
 Poaching, habitat loss and disease continue to threaten giraffe populations across Africa.

 The biggest threat to Grauer's gorillas (a type of mountain gorilla) comes from armed conflict near the forests they call home.

 Lion and Cheetah Conservation